ThreeSixtyGiving/standard/documentation/guidance/prepare-data.md

 ```

 ### Conversion Tool Template
 A 360Giving Conversion Tool template is an Excel file designed to make the technical steps of formatting grant information into 360Giving data more straightforward.
 The tool can be set up to work with the range of data you choose to share with support from the 360Giving Helpdesk.

-These templates are designed to prepare information about grants to organisations.
-There is also a special version of a conversion template for funders of grants to individuals called a [Data Preparation Template](data-preparation-templates)
+These templates are designed to prepare information about **grants to organisations**.
+There is also a special version of a conversion template for funders of **grants to individuals** called a [Data Preparation Template](data-preparation-templates)

 Although each tool is tailored to each funders’ data and needs, they are all set up in the same way, with at least three sheets: